tongnie/tensor4kriging/README.md

 ## To be completed
-> This is the code repository for our paper 'Correlating sparse sensing for large-scale traffic speed estimation: A Laplacian-enhanced low-rank tensor kriging approach' that will be published on Transportation Research Part C. The preprint version is available at [arXiv](https://arxiv.org/abs/2210.11780).
+> This is the code repository for our paper ['Correlating sparse sensing for large-scale traffic speed estimation: A Laplacian-enhanced low-rank tensor kriging approach'](https://doi.org/10.1016/j.trc.2023.104190) that is published on Transportation Research Part C. The preprint version is available at [arXiv](https://arxiv.org/abs/2210.11780).

 ## Motivation